NateWr/cyf-react-syntax/readme.md

 # Conclusion

 The answers to all the questions can be found in the examples and descriptions above.
-If you're not able to answer any of the questions, read the section again.
+If you're not able to answer any of the questions, read the section again carefully.
+Pay special attention to terms highlighted in **bold**.
 Search on Google if you are confused about anything.

 For the test next week you should be able to read the following code and identify the following elements: